-Informational privacy is the core value furthered by the Privacy Initiative.
+21 Informational privacy is the core value furthered by the Privacy Initiative.
 (White v.
 Davis, supra, 13 Cal.
 3d at p.
 774.)
-A particular class of information is private when well-established social norms recognize the need to maximize individual control over its dissemination and use to prevent unjustified embarrassment or indignity.
-Such norms create a threshold reasonable expectation of privacy in the data at issue.
-As the ballot argument observes, the California constitutional right of privacy "prevents government and business interests from [1] collecting and stockpiling unnecessary information about us and from [2] misusing information gathered for one purpose in order to serve other purposes or to embarrass us."
-123
+A particular class of information is 22 private when well-established social norms recognize the need to maximize 23 individual control over its dissemination and use to prevent unjustified 24 embarrassment or indignity.
+Such norms create a threshold reasonable expectation 25 of privacy in the data at issue.
+As the ballot argument observes, the California 26 constitutional right of privacy "prevents government and business interests from 27 [1] collecting and stockpiling unnecessary information about us and from [2] 28 misusing information gathered for one purpose in order to serve other purposes or 29 to embarrass us."124 30 right of personal freedom of action that may be vindicated in lawsuits against either government agencies or private persons or entities."